AdobeDocs/experience-platform.fr-FR/help/xdm/tutorials/create-schema-api.md

 # Create a schema using the [!DNL Schema Registry] API

-Le [!DNL Schema Registry] est utilisé pour accéder au [!DNL Schema Library] dans l’Adobe Experience Platform.
+Le [!DNL Schema Registry] est utilisé pour accéder au [!DNL Schema Library] dans Adobe Experience Platform.
 The [!DNL Schema Library] contains resources made available to you by Adobe, [!DNL Experience Platform] partners, and vendors whose applications you use.
 Le registre fournit une interface utilisateur et une API RESTful à partir de laquelle toutes les ressources disponibles de la bibliothèque sont accessibles.

 This tutorial uses the [!DNL Schema Registry] API to walk you through the steps to compose a schema using a standard class.
 If you would prefer to use the user interface in [!DNL Experience Platform], the [Schema Editor Tutorial](create-schema-ui.md) provides step-by-step instructions for performing similar actions in the schema editor.